Kacey Musgraves Reveals She Was Intimidated By Fame And Was Turned Off Being An Artist

 “It’s not my favorite thing, fame,” she candidly expressed.

 “I think it used to freak me out a lot when I was younger.
 I was really intimidated by it.
-But as I’ve gotten older I’ve realised that, you know, there’s not really anything to be scared of.
+But as I’ve gotten older I’ve realized that, you know, there’s not really anything to be scared of.
 Like, I have a wonderful foundation with my family underneath me, my husband.
 I know who I am.”

 Since embarking on her own music career and not just penning hits for others, Musgraves has released four studio albums since 2013 — Same Trailer Different Park, Pageant Material, A Very Kacey Christmas, and Golden Hour.